jaydrogers/jaydrogers/README.md

 ## What I am working on now
 <p>
     <a href="https://521dimensions.com/" target="_blank"><img width="400" src="https://raw.githubusercontent.com/jaydrogers/jaydrogers/master/img/521dimensions.svg"></a><br/>
-    In 2011, my friend @danpastori and I started a software development agency called 521 Dimensions.
+    In 2011, my friend <a href="https://github.com/danpastori">@danpastori</a> and I started a software development agency called 521 Dimensions.
 We kept the company to just us two.
 This forced us to learn how to develop software very efficiently.
 </p>

 <p>